jessepav/libgdx-wiki-old/File-handling.md

 FileHandle handle = Gdx.files.internal("data/myfile.txt");
 ```

-If you used the [Libgdx Setup application](https://github.com/libgdx/libgdx/wiki/Project-setup,-running-&-debugging#using-libgdx-setup), this file will be contained in your Android project's `assets` folder, `$ANDROID_PROJECT/assets/data` to be exact.
+If you used the [libGDX Setup application](https://github.com/libgdx/libgdx/wiki/Project-setup,-running-&-debugging#using-libgdx-setup), this file will be contained in your Android project's `assets` folder, `$ANDROID_PROJECT/assets/data` to be exact.
 Your desktop and html projects link to this folder in Eclipse, and will pick it up automatically when executed from within Eclipse.

 ```java
 FileHandle handle = Gdx.files.classpath("myfile.txt");